-Sometime it becomes very challenging to collate the data from multiple sources such as social media, web analytics, email marketing tool, etc it becomes slightly difficult to answer our business questions seamlessly.
-In order to solve this problem, it is always wise for brands to invest in a platform which will bring all these channels together.
-Though these will be cost associated to this the returns will outperform the cost if it is used to improve and optimise the marketing strategies for the business resulting in better outcomes.
+If you are a small or mid-sized business, there are plenty of free tools to suit your needs.
+However, as you grow bigger, it becomes slightly tricky to answer your business questions seamlessly.
+It becomes challenging to collate the data from multiple sources such as social media, websites, email marketing tools, etc. To solve this problem, it is always wise for brands to invest in automating their analytics to the extent possible.
+Though there will be costs associated with this, the returns will outperform the cost if used to improve and optimize the business’s marketing strategies, resulting in better outcomes.

-The data from multiple sources can be compiled into Analytics reports, which can be used to analyze and understand customers and make effective marketing strategies.
-With the world going digital, it will just keep on going to become a big part of every marketing team.
+The data from multiple sources can be compiled into analytics reports that can be used to analyze and understand customers and make effective marketing strategies.
+With the world going online, digital marketing has to become a big part of every marketing team.